jenshaw86/understanding-collaboration-on-git-and-github/README.md

 So, after a lot of googling, I've concluded that this is a workflow I can understand and work with.
 I'm excited to try this approach during my next project and take in and appreciate all the moments of peace and no-stress.

 If you're not familiar or rusty with Git basics, you can take a look at GitHub's own guide.
 It's actually pretty clear.

+### Setting Your Team Up for Collaboration
+So let's assume that we're working a team consisting of multiple people, and we're all working on a brand new project.

+#####Project Setup
+First, we need to appoint just one person, and let's name her Abby, and ask Abby to create a new repository for our project.
+Or in the case that we're starting from a template of another repository, she can fork the repository.
+Whether a brand new repository or a fork of one, Abby has created a new master branch for all of us to work with!
+Good job, Abby!